spencergritton/Time-Series-Predictions/experiment-1/readme.md

 To run any of these files simply navigate to the main project directory and type the following:
 > python3 experiment-1/filename.py

-Each file will run own its own with no other dependencies (this will not be the case in the next experiments).
+Each file will run on its own with no other dependencies (this will not be the case in the next experiments).

 # Logs
 Each file is logged using tensorboard to the experiment-1/logs folder.